Balls into bins problem

 The balls into bins (or balanced allocations) problem is a classic problem in probability theory that has many applications in computer science.
 The problem involves m balls and n boxes (or "bins").
 Each time, a single ball is placed into one of the bins.
 After all balls are in the bins, we look at the number of balls in each bin; we call this number the load on the bin.
 The problem can be modelled using a Multinomial distribution, and may involve asking a question such as: What is the expected number of bins with a ball in them?

-Obviously, it is possible to make the load as small as m/n by putting each ball into the least loaded bin.
+Obviously, it is possible to make the maximum load as small as m/n by putting each ball into the least loaded bin.
 The interesting case is when the bin is selected at random, or at least partially at random.
 A powerful balls-into-bins paradigm is the "power of two random choices" where each ball chooses two (or more) random bins and is placed in the lesser-loaded bin.
 This paradigm has found wide practical applications in shared-memory emulations, efficient hashing schemes, randomized load balancing of tasks on servers, and routing of packets within parallel networks and data centers.